-This distinction between board observers and members of the corporation's board directors also minimizes their liability with respect to securities law.
-In 2019, the US Court of Appeals for the Third Circuit, in Obasi Investment Ltd. v.
-Tibet Pharmaceuticals, Inc., found that board observers could not be held liable under Section 11 of the Securities Act of 1933 for misrepresentations regarding the financial condition of Tibet Pharmaceuticals, Inc. in connection with the company's initial public offering.
-Section 11 of the Securities Act of 1933 imposes liability on anyone who, with his or her consent, is named in a registration statement as, among other things, a person performing similar functions as a director.
-The court held that the company's board observers could not be held liable under Section 11 as the role and legal liabilities of Tibet's board observers were dissimilar to those of directors, noting that the board observers did not have the right to vote, did not have a fiduciary duty to shareholders and could not be voted out by shareholders.
+This distinction between board observers and members of the corporation's board directors also minimizes their liability.
+The US Court of Appeals for the Third Circuit, in Obas' Investment Ltd. v.
+Toel Pharmaceuticals, Inc. found that board observers are the US Court of Appeals Section of the Securities Act in 1933 for misrepresentations regarding the financial condition of Tibet Pharmaceuticals, Inc. The Securities Act in 1933 for a public offering.
+Section II of the Securities

+Act of 1933 imposes liability on anyone who, with his or her consent, is named in a registration of themselves among other things, a person performing similar functions as a director.
+The court held that the company's board observers could not be hold the board under Section II as the role and legal liabilities of Tibet's board observers were dissimilar to those of directors, noting that the board observers did not have the right to voted did not have a fiduciary duty to shareholders and could not be voted out by shareholders.

-While Obasi may give board observers some comfort, the Securities and Exchange Commission ("SEC") has suggested that any individual may be considered a director for purposes of Section 16 of the Securities Exchange Act of 1934 if the individual "functions as a director."
-In a 2002 amicus curiae brief to the US Court of Appeals for the Second Circuit, the SEC noted that a "person's title is not determinative" of whether he or she is a director.
-However, where an individual does not have the title of a director, merely having access to nonpublic information about the corporation and assisting the board in formulating policy is not enough for the SEC to label that individual as a director.
+While Obasi may give board observers some comfort, the Securities and Exchange Commission ("SEC") has suggested that any individual may be considered a director for purposes of Section 19 of the Securities Exchange Act of 1934 if the individual "functions as a director" in a 2022 amicus curse brief to the US Court of Appeals for the Second Circuit, the SEC" noted that a "person's site is not determinative of whether he or she is a director.
+However, where an individual does not have the title of a director, merely having access to nonpublic information about the corporation and assisting the board in formulating policy is not enough for the SEC's label that individual as a director.